Settling vs. Going to Trial in Boston Car Accident Cases

 The injured party had a prior medical history or a prior accident claims history involving similar accidents.
 There might be a disagreement as far as the extent of medical treatment that would be reasonably anticipated.
 The insurance company could interpret the person’s medical records to suggest that they had recovered or had plateaued earlier and that any claimed medical treatment beyond that period of time is no longer reasonable.
 Additionally, the insurance company for the negligent driver may obtain the insurance medical exam which indicates that the person is no longer injured as a result of the accident which may cut off the damages reasonably related to the claim.

 There are many reasons why an injured claimant might refuse settlement offer and prefer to go to trial.
 It is generally because they consider the amount inadequate.
-It is best to speak to a skilled legal professional to learn about an individual’s options regarding settling versus going to trial.
+It is best to speak to a Massachusetts personal injury lawyer to learn about an individual’s options regarding settling versus going to trial.

 How a Car Collision Lawyer Could Help